Skip to main content

 All that is left is to insert your greenery through the twine on top and add your beads.
 I tied my beads through the top of the twine next to my greenery.

 That is it, your stacked wood books are complete!
 I hope that you have enjoyed this simple DIY project.
-If you have any questions please feel free and ask!
+If you have any questions, please feel free to ask!
 I love hearing from all of you.
 Thank you so much for stopping by!!

 Pin/Share/Save